zkotti/fun-in-lockdown/guide.md

 Sources: [glimpose.blog](https://www.glimpsecorp.com/bar-tools-and-equipment-and-their-uses/), [the spruce eats](https://www.thespruceeats.com/essential-distilled-spirits-and-mixers-760741)

 ### Before you start: some important guidelines
 After you have collected all the essential equipment needed for starting your cocktail career, you might want to take some time to take a look at this section.
 Making a cocktail is undoubtedly a whole process, which may involves specific ingredients you have to make on your own.
-On the other hand, bartenders use so many tools that noone knows how to deal with them in the appropriate way.
+On the other hand, bartenders use so many tools that none knows how to deal with them in the appropriate way.
 All this might look a whole different world, but I assure you there is no reason to worry about!
 It will take only a little of your time to learn how to use each element of your working station and perform successfully some basic ingredients of cocktails, as well as a true bartender!

 Enough talking, let's get into action!